 One Hour Lesson with a Friend ~ $30 per person

-Please show up with adequate time to groom and tack your horse before your lesson and plan to spend time properly cooling down and caring for your horse and equipment after your lesson.
-If you do not wish to tack up a horse, an additional $5 fee is available for this service.
-Please wear a helmet, boots and form fitting clothes so that we can see your arm and leg position while riding.
+Please show up with adequate time to groom and tack your horse before your lesson and plan to spending time properly cooling down and caring for your horse and equipment after you lesson.
+Please wear a helmet, boots, and form fitting clothes.

 Do you want to take your horse to a higher level of ability?
 Move up to a higher show level?
 Work through an issue you are struggling with?
 Feel safe on trail rides?

-We offer single training sessions for $20.
+We offer single one-hour training sessions for $30.
 You may load in at our facility and we will work through an issue with your horse.
 You may combine this with a lesson to ensure your horse understands your communication.